Good Dental Health For Older Australians

-However, just because Aussies are keeping their teeth for longer, it’s not all sparkles and sunshine!
-A report in the Australian Dental Association National Dental Update of March 2006 showed that all older Aussies experience problems with their teeth and mouth far greater rates than the general population: Older People And Oral Health
+Just because Aussies are keeping their teeth for longer, it’s not all sparkles and sunshine!
+A report in the Australian Dental Association National Dental Update of March 2006 showed that older Aussies experience problems with their teeth and mouth far greater rates than the general population.

 With their teeth lasting much longer than ever before, older Australians tend to experience a high rate of tooth decay, gum disease, dry mouth and oral cancer.

 Poor dental and oral health can have a strong negative effect on a person’s general health.
 For example, with fewer teeth or the constant discomfort of a dry mouth, it can be more difficult to eat foods that provide needed nutrients.
 The temptation to eat easy-to-consume, sweet or soft foods can be strong, and the malnourished individual may find their general health suffers as a result.

 The British Dental Association urged older people to consider the “Three As” to achieve a happy, healthy mouth: Advice, Assistance, Awareness…

 - Seek advice on oral hygiene, denture care and diet from your Dental Team